Unable to Install iOS 26.6 Update on iPhone? Here’s How to Fix It!

 If you can’t install the update over the air (OTA), try updating your iPhone using iTunes on a Windows PC or Finder on a MacBook.

-If a notification for an update pops up, click on the blue Download and Update button.
+5. If a notification for an update appears, click the blue Download and Update button.

 5. Reset Network Settings

-This is a nearly certain solution to fix failed software update issues.
+This is a near-certain solution to resolve failed software update issues.
 Recently, my iPhone update also got stuck.

-I switched to three different Wi-Fi networks, but the iOS update was still not downloading.
+I switched to three different Wi-Fi networks, but the iOS update still wasn’t downloading.
 Finally, I reset the Network Settings, and everything was working as expected.

 Once this is complete, try downloading and installing the update again.
 It will work.

-In rare cases, if this does not help, go ahead and reset all settings.
+In rare cases, if this does not help, reset all settings.
 This, too, won’t delete personal data.
-But all settings you have ever changed or added, like notifications, keyboard, Wi-Fi, location, VPN, etc., will reset to the default state.
+But all settings you have ever changed or added, such as notifications, keyboard, Wi-Fi, location, VPN, etc., will be reset to their default state.

 Contact Apple Support